California National Guard To Defy Donald Trump’s Orders And Allow Transgender Troops

 — Dr Chris Pepin-Neff (@christopherneff) April 13, 2019

-More than 14,000 transgender service members currently serve in the military and they will be allowed to continue to do that as long as they choose.
-At the same time, they will also need to receive a diagnosis of gender dysphoria and possibly have to deal with backlash from some of those around them.
+More than 14,000 transgender service members currently serve in the military, and they will be allowed to continue to do that as long as they choose.
+At the same time, they will also need to receive a diagnosis of gender dysphoria, and possibly have to deal with backlash from some of those around them.

-Donald Trump’s ban on transgender people joining the military is being met with much verbal push-back, but some branches such as the California National Guard are taking action.
+Donald Trump’s ban on transgender people joining the military is being met with verbal push-back, though some branches — such as the California National Guard — are taking action.